gabrielrih/wide-column-vs-columnar-oriented-database/README.md

 | **Read pattern** | Key-based reads | Key-based reads | Key-based reads | Aggregation-based reads | Aggregation-based reads |
 | **Typical use cases** | Events / Metrics | Events / Metrics | Global SaaS | Analytics | BI / Data Warehouse |

+> Cassandra Query Language (CQL) uses a SQL-like syntax, but it is not a full SQL implementation.
+It enforces a query-driven data modeling approach and intentionally limits joins, aggregations, and ad-hoc queries to guarantee predictable performance at scale.